MohamedSabry000/dev-naseej-calendar/overview.md

 ## Quick steps to get started

-Team Calendar automatically shows iterations, days off, and configured working days for your team (see links below for help with setting these things up).
+Naseej Calendar automatically shows iterations, days off, and configured working days for your team (see links below for help with setting these things up).

 1. Navigate to your project home and open the **Calendar** hub